rackerlabs/support-how-to/content/how-to/cloud-dns/rackspace-cloud-dns-additional-resources/index.md

 **Previous section:** [Rackspace Cloud DNS - API Example](/support/how-to/rackspace-cloud-dns-api-example)

-For more information regarding the API, we encourage you to review the [Rackspace Cloud DNS API documentation](https://docs.rackspace.com/docs/cloud-dns/v1/developer-guide/).
+For more information about our API, we encourage you to review the [Rackspace Cloud DNS API documentation](https://docs.rackspace.com/docs/cloud-dns/v1/).

 ### Supported Record Types